Bobrinik/wealthsimple_utilities/README.md

 # Wealthsimple Utilities
-- They implement features that Wealthsimple should have implemented 3 years ago.
+- Utilities to make it easier to work with Wealthsimple